manabie-com/togo/README.md

 ### Overview
-This is a simple backend for a good old todo service, right now this service can handle login/list/create simple tasks.
+This is a simple backend for a good old task service, right now this service can handle login/list/create simple tasks.
 To make it run:
 - `go run main.go`
 - Import Postman collection from `docs` to check example